Energy Efficient Cooling and Air Conditioning Tips

 Smoke Pollution

-Close all doors and windows when it’s smokey.
+Keep all doors and windows closed when it’s smoky outside.
 This can cut the amount of smoke by 30 percent.
-If you can, place damp towels around the door frames and cracks in order to slow the flow of smoke into your home or business.
+Put wet towels in cracks around door frames and in the corners to reduce the flow of smoky air.

 Supercooling